EndPointCorp/end-point-blog/2017/05/26/drupal-rapid-development.html.md

 ### Summary

 Of course, Drupal is not perfect, but it’s undeniably a great tool.
-Mobile application, single page application, corporate website — there are no limits for this content management system.
+Mobile application, single page application, corporate website—​there are no limits for this content management system.
 And actually, it is, in my opinion, the best tool to manage your content and it does not mean that you need to use Drupal to present it.
 You can create a **mobile**, **ReactJS**, **AngularJS**, **VueJS** application and combine it with Drupal easily.

 I hope that you’ve had a good reading and wish to hear back from you!
 Thanks.